nxginc/nxginc/README.md

 ## 🚀 About Us

 At NXG Inc., we're building more than just infrastructure — we're building the future.
 With a growing portfolio of companies including:
-- 🏢 **NXG Group** – Unifying our divisions under a powerful digital and operational ecosystem.
-- 🏗️ **NXG Construction Inc.** – Commercial & residential contracting with a focus on quality and efficiency.
-- 🎨 **NXG Coatings Inc.** – Industry-leading paint and coating services with premium finishes.
-- 🧰 **NXG Exteriors** – Exterior solutions for a durable and standout presence.

 ## 📫 Contact Us